-ID Intervention Details Feasibility Impact Effectiveness 4.1 Advocate for Provincial Water Strategy to be implemented Continue to support the watershed caucus in lobbying the government to implement and enforce the provincial water strategy.
-Very High Medium More information required 4.2 Lobby to halt soil mining in the watershed Lobby the provincial government to halt soil mining in the watershed by, (1) continue working to convene a meeting with various provincial government departments to discuss options around soil mining, (2) developing a letter template for NWAI staff, board and members to send to local MLA, and (3) support the AANB's proposed changes to the Agriculture Act so that topsoil mining will no longer be recognized as an ag practice, and (4) use social media to bring attention to soil mining impacts.
+ID Intervention Details Feasibility Impact Effectiveness 5.1 Advocate for Provincial Water Strategy to be implemented Continue to support the watershed caucus in lobbying the government to implement and enforce the provincial water strategy.
+Very High Medium More information required 5.2 Lobby to halt soil mining in the watershed Lobby the provincial government to halt soil mining in the watershed by, (1) continue working to convene a meeting with various provincial government departments to discuss options around soil mining, (2) developing a letter template for NWAI staff, board and members to send to local MLA, and (3) support the AANB's proposed changes to the Agriculture Act so that topsoil mining will no longer be recognized as an ag practice, and (4) use social media to bring attention to soil mining impacts.
 Very High Medium More information required

-ID Intervention Details Feasibility Impact Effectiveness 4.3 Continue Upstream / Downstream Program Continue working with grade school children to improve environmental awareness within the watershed through outdoor immersion and showcasing (e.g. tree planting activities).
-Educational topics should include (but are not limited to) the importance of old growth forest, the impacts of aquatic barriers, and the importance of restoring floodplains and riparian areas.
-High Medium More information required 4.4 Support Invasive Species Council programs Help the Invasive Species Council disseminate information to watershed visitors and residents, and potentially assist with any monitoring and/or prevention programs that they initiate.
-Example projects may include installing signage at boat launches, engaging with tubing companies to promote best practices, landowner training workshops to identify, prevent and control IAS, and disseminating information to the public about terrestrial and aquatic IAS and their prevention methods.
-The success of this intervention is dependent on the council implementing projects that result in tangible outcomes related to tackling IAS in the watershed, and the NWAI will need to periodically assess this to determine whether additional action is required.
-Very High Medium More information required 4.5 Develop a public campaign to stop the Sisson mine If the Sisson mine project becomes active again, create a campaign to put public pressure on elected officials to stop the mine being developed.
+ID Intervention Details Feasibility Impact Effectiveness 5.3 Develop a public campaign to stop the Sisson mine If the Sisson mine project becomes active again, create a campaign to put public pressure on elected officials to stop the mine being developed.
 The campaign should focus on both the environmental and long-term economic consequences of the mine.
 The campaign may include, but is not limited to, social media, NWAI newsletter, AGM, community events, public reports, website updates, and a publicly accessible digital library of information about the mine.
-Medium Medium More information required 4.6 Knowleedge Gap: Explore the legality of the Sisson mine It is currently unknown whether a legal case can be built against the Sisson mine as it relates to the 40 conditions required by the Province.
+Medium Medium More information required 5.4 Knowledge Gap : Explore the legality of the Sisson mine It is currently unknown whether a legal case can be built against the Sisson mine as it relates to the 40 conditions required by the Province.
 This intervention involves gathering information to help inform whether a legal case could be built, including, (1) the current status of the mine, (2) the EIA expiration date, (3) potential partners in building a legal case, (4) who the Indigenous representatives are that the proponent needs to engage with, and (5) whether a community consultation committee was created.
-High Medium More information required
+High Medium More information required 5.5 Support Invasive Species Council programs Help the Invasive Species Council disseminate information to watershed visitors and residents, and potentially assist with any monitoring and/or prevention programs that they initiate.
+Example projects may include installing signage at boat launches, engaging with tubing companies to promote best practices, landowner training workshops to identify, prevent and control IAS, and disseminating information to the public about terrestrial and aquatic IAS and their prevention methods.
+The success of this intervention is dependent on the council implementing projects that result in tangible outcomes related to tackling IAS in the watershed, and the NWAI will need to periodically assess this to determine whether additional action is required.
+Very High Medium More information required